12 Relationship Problems That Turn Healthy Couples Toxic

 Relationship Problems

-Sexual problems are a common source of distress in a long-term relationship.
+Sexual relationship problems are a common source of distress in a long-term relationship.

 For instance, one partner may have a higher sex drive than the other partner.